dkirkby/E4S/projects/Chatter.md

 ## Warp Speed

-The protocol configuration we used above is deliberately slow to allow individual bits to be traced with the red LED and print output.
+The protocol configuration we used above is deliberately very slow to allow individual bits to be traced with the red LED and print output.

 Now, speed up your code 100 times by setting:
 ```